Something So Strong

 "Something So Strong" is a song written by Neil Finn and Mitchell Froom and performed by Crowded House for their eponymous debut album (1986).
 The track was released as the album's fifth and final single in April 1987.
-The single peaked at No. 18 on the Australian Kent Music Report singles chart, No. 3 in New Zealand, No. 7 on the US Billboard Hot 100, and No. 10 on the Canadian RPM 100 Singles chart.
+The single peaked at No. 18 on the Australian Music Report, No. 3 on New Zealand's RIANZ Singles Chart, and No. 7 on the US Billboard Hot 100.

-The track lends its title to the book, Crowded House: Something So Strong (1997), by Australian biographer Chris Bourke, which details the band's career from forming to just after their breakup in 1996.
-According to Bourke, "Something So Strong", was the first song written by Finn specifically for Crowded House.
-However while in the studio, producer, Froom, and Finn reworked parts of the song and as such, Froom is credited as a co-writer.
-Demos of this song have been linked to Finn's earlier band Split Enz, from the 1984 See Ya 'Round period, potentially making the timeline earlier on this track.
+The track lends its title to the book, Crowded House: Something So Strong (1997), by Australian biographer Chris Bourke, which details the band's career in the 1980s and 1990s.
+According to Bourke, "Something So Strong" was the first song written by Finn specifically for Crowded House.
+However, Froom and Finn reworked parts of the song; thus, Froom is credited as a co-writer.

 Music video

-A music video was produced to promote the single, of the band singing the song in a barn.
+A music video was produced to promote the single.
+The video shows the band singing the song in a barn.
 A classic American car is parked outside while they perform.